 In recent years the salmon catches have been improving and the lodge is regarded as one of the most prolific parts on the river.
 The beats are limited to eight guest rods per week with two rods retained by the landowners.
 During June and July the lodge operates a resting system on the beats.
-All of the pools are closed for two 4 hour sessions per day, allowing them and the guests to rest.
+All of the pools are closed for two four hour sessions per day, allowing them and the guests to rest.
 This policy has resulted in increased catches and has proved very popular with visitors.
 Winsnes also operates a total catch and release policy in an effort to preserve the Gaula salmon for future generations.

 Besides the salmon fishing, Winsnes lodge can offer a range of alternative fly fishing options.
 There are trout and grayling rivers, streams and lakes all within a reasonable distance of the lodge itself.

 Historic family guesthouse

 Storstuu Winsnes (storstuu means ‘big house’) has been a home to the Winsnes family for hundreds of years.
 Traditionally a farm, today it is a modern guesthouse and fishing lodge offering full and half board accommodation, salmon fishing and catering facilities through its pub, the Lax Cafe.

 The house is open to guests all year round but specialises in catering for anglers and their families in the salmon fishing season (June to August).
 These days, Winsnes is a well-equipped modern complex consisting of the original house for the family, summer houses for guest accommodation, the Lax Cafe and Pub (full alcohol licence and catering/events) and the Lax Fishing Tackle Store.